strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 - Refactored context to utilize a consistent naming schema.
 - Add to cart resets menu item quantity to default quantity.
+- Responsive design improved for menu item expanded view.
+Now takes into account when ghost div is rendered with size selector.

 ---